 Her Honour Judge Siobhan Kelly was the principal TCC judge at Leeds during the period covered by this report.

-During the period October 2021 to September 2022 there were 9 new TCC claims.
+During the period of this report HHJ Klein, HHJ Claire Jackson and HHJ Malcom Davies-White - who has since transferred to Newcastle Combined Court Centre.